 If you haven’t been already, end the day on a high note with a walk up to Piazzale Michelangelo.
 From the Oltrarno walk along the river, to San Niccolo tower and up along Le Rampe.
 This is a lovely walk and the view of Florence from the Piazzale is breathtaking particularly around sunset.

 SECRET GARDEN: If you’ve already been up to Piazzale at this point, head instead for the Giardino Bardini.
 An Italian Renaissance Garden with lovely shady spots, fantastic views and even a restaurant.

 DAY 7 – Get a taste of Tuscany

 On the last day (or on one of them) we suggest heading out of Florence and seeing a little of the countryside that surrounds the city.
 There are many tours that will pick you up in Florence and take you on wine and food tasting excursions in the Chianti area, like this Chianti Afternoon Wine Tour.
 It’s a great and easy way to experience Tuscany while you enjoy a glass of their delicious nectar.

 If you’d like to explore more of Tuscany, and see Pisa, Siena and San Gimignano, check out these 1-Day Guided Tours of Tuscany from Florence!

 Best Florence Walking Tours

 A walking tour of Florence is a good way to get your bearings in the city.
 They usually last a couple of hours, and take you past the main sights.
-For first timers, there’s a Florence for beginners Tour, or if you’re interested in history, there are themed Tours about the Renaissance period and the Medici family.
+If you’re interested in history, there are themed Tours about the Renaissance period and the Medici family.

 => Learn some curiosities about the Medici family, that ruled Florence for 300 year.